Agnes Mountain and Gunsight Peak 8198 via Stehekin + PCT / 艾格尼絲山

 Agnes Mountain Summit Views

-As I savored the views, I realized the effort it took to come here.
-This area seldom gets visitors.
-But people often come to climb the neighboring Dome Peak.
-Maybe Sinister Peak, too, if they were after the Bulger List.
-So many peaks here to name.
+As I savored the breathtaking views with too many stunning peaks to name, I realized the immense effort it took.
+The area sees fewer visitors, and more often than not, people climb the neighboring Dome Peak.
+They climb Sinister Peak, too, if they are after the coveted Bulger List.

-After a 45-minute visit, we rappeled twice down to our gear.
-Then from the snow gully, we went down the moat on choss instead and kicked down rocks with every step.
-But we kept a reasonable distance not to knock things down on the other person.
+After a 45-minute visit to the summit, we rappelled twice down to our stashed gear below.
+Then, from the snow gully, we went down the moat on choss instead while kicking down rocks with every careful step.
+But we kept a reasonable distance so as not to knock things down on the other person.

 See more trip photos here.